Manufactured in Spokane, WA Since 1970

 2001 - Marlin Windows Formed

-Jeld-Wen sells the aluminum manufacturing facility to (2) employees, Gary Westermann and Lyle Grambo, and Marlin Windows, Inc is formed.
+Jeld-Wen sells the aluminum manufacturing facility to employees Gary Westermann and Lyle Grambo, leading to the formation of Marlin Windows, Inc.

 1965